 Media filters are the most common type of air filter and create a physical barrier inside your AC system that traps minute particles such as dust and dander in the air inside your home.

 Electronic Air Cleaners (EAC), also called ionic and electrostatic air cleaners due to the electrical charge employed, also capture and filter contaminants such as dust and dander but, in addition, use an electronically charged filter to attract and trap smaller particles such as bacteria and mold.

-Electronic filters work especially well on smoke particles too small to be trapped in media filters.
-One independent test found such filters worked about 30 times better than fiberglass filters.
+Electronic filters work exceptionally well on smoke particles too small to be trapped in media filters.
+One independent test found that such filters worked about 30 times better than fiberglass filters.
 Unlike media filters, electronic filters never need replacing, but the aluminum collector plates must be cleaned in soapy water every few months.

 How often do you need to change your home air filter?
 Click here for the answer.